Online Graph Coloring for $k$-Colorable Graphs: Online Coloring for -Colorable Graphs

-The steps to solve the special case are shown in \autoref{fig-506}.
-The first step is to obtain a 1-color set $T_D \subseteq T_0$ in some 4-coloring of $G$, where $|T_D| = \Omega(n^{7/17})$ (\autoref{fig-506}A).
-To obtain a large 1-color set, we use \textsc{FirstFit} in $T_0$ (see the details in \autoref{sec:k4-prelim}).
-Since we run \textsc{FirstFit} in both $S_0$ and $T_0$, we call this technique the \emph{double greedy method}.
-Then, assuming the no-dense property, we obtain a large 3-color set in $S_0$ (\autoref{fig-506}B), because indeed, $N_{S_0}(T_D)$ is a 3-color set of $\Omega(n^{15/17})$ vertices.
-Moreover, repeating this process allows us to cover $S_0$ with $O(n^{2/17})$ 3-color sets (\autoref{fig-506}C).
-Afterward, we color the remaining vertices using the subproblem where the subset $S \subseteq S_0$ is a 3-color set, as we did in \autoref{sec:k5-improvement} (\autoref{fig-506}D).
+The steps for solving this special case are shown in \autoref{fig-506}.
+First, we obtain a 1-color set $T_D \subseteq T$ such that $|T_D| = \Omega(n^{7/17})$ (\autoref{fig-506}A).
+To obtain a large 1-color set, we apply First-Fit on $T$, and use the same approach as \autoref{sec:k5} that utilizes the large degrees.
+Since First-Fit is run in two stages, we call this technique the \emph{double greedy method}.
+Then, assuming the no-dense property, we obtain a large 3-color set in $S$ (\autoref{fig-506}B), since $N_S(T_D)$ is a 3-color set of $\Omega(n^{15/17})$ vertices.
+By repeating this process, we can cover $S$ with $O(n^{2/17})$ 3-color sets (\autoref{fig-506}C).
+Afterward, we color the remaining vertices using $\textsf{SP}^+(4, 3)$ based on these 3-color sets (\autoref{fig-506}D).
+The advantage is that we only need to create $O(n^{2/17})$ instances of $\textsf{SP}^+(4, 3)$ (instead of $\mu = n^{3/17}$ instances), resulting in an improved number of colors.